 Custodial Credit Risk: For investments, custodial credit risk is the risk that in the event of the failure of the counterparty, the Corporation will not be able to recover the value of its investments or collateral securities that are in the possession of the outside party.
 Investment securities are exposed to custodial credit risk if the securities are uninsured and are not registered in the name of the Corporation.
 The Corporation manages this credit risk by limiting its custodial exposure to highly rated institutions and/or requiring high quality collateral be held by the counterparty in the name of the Corporation.
-At June 30, 2020, the corporation was not subject to Custodial Credit Risk.

 Concentration of Credit Risk: The Corporation places no limit on the amount it may invest in any U.S. government backed securities.
-The following table shows investments that represent 5% or more of total investments as of June 30, 2020 (dollars in thousands):
+The following table shows investments that represent 5% or more of total investments as of June 30, 2021 and 2020 (dollars in thousands):